 If you want to try your own hand at Kintsugi, you can do so with this DIY Kintsugi kit!

 23. Japan has the worlds longest life expectancy at 84.3

-According the the W.H.O, as of December 2020 Japan had the worlds highest life expectancy at 84.3 (combined men and women).
+According to the W.H.O, as of December 2020, Japan had the world’s highest life expectancy at 84.3 (combined men and women).

 Here’s a quick graph to see how those compare to the most popular countries of the readers of this blog:

 What’s the main reason Japanese people have such a high life expectancy?